synfron/ReshaperForBurp/docs/Rules.md

 Text - The text of the comment.
 Supports variable tags.

+### Prompt

+Get text via a prompt dialog.

+#### Fields

+Description - The description text to display in the prompt above the text entry field.
+Supports variable tags.

+Fail After (milliseconds) - Flag the request as failed after waiting the specified amount of time for the response.
+Only available if `Wait for Completion` is selected.
+Supports variable tags.

+Break After Failure - Do not run any other Thens or Rules for this event if the request was flagged as failed.
+Only available if `Wait for Completion` is selected.

+Capture Variable Source - Global or Event scope.

+Capture Variable Name - The name of variable to store the response message.
+Supports variable tags.

 ### Run Rules

 Run a specific rule or all auto-run rules.